08 February 2018

 So use your customer knowledge to create the perfect site.
 Remove all the unnecessary patterns to make UI as simple and intuitive as possible.

 The general tendency towards simplicity in banking design development is beneficial for sites that have custom typography, by making them distinct from others.
 Typography gives the site a touch of creativity.

 Typography is also a substantial part of the brand identity strategy.
 Implemented properly, it can deliver the right message to visitors.

 Icons represent a universal language that everybody understands.
 They provide visual context and enhance the website’s usability.

 Smart practitioners avoid relying on stock icon sets, because they may be misleading, and they will never strengthen the brand’s style.
 Custom icons are growing in popularity, as they can get the job done easily.

 As you may have noticed already, simplicity has turned into a major trend.
 The best banking websites get rid of all the unnecessary elements to create the best possible user experience.

 Producing a simple design is a daunting task for inexperienced designers, since it requires deep customer knowledge and much planning.
 But a simple design can do the bank a good turn by making its services clear, obvious and intuitive for users.

-Consistency is crucial for an excellent design.
+Consistency is crucial for an excellent bank website design.
 An inconsistent user interface will never get recognition and appraisal.
 Consumers that have to deal with it are likely to feel confused and/or frustrated.

 A consistent design is intuitive.
 It carefully guides users through the banking website by eliminating any confusion and creating a sense of control, familiarity, and reliability.